mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1007 out of 1589 answered this question in 2021.</p>

-Here are the most recurring topics for improvement:
+Here are the most recurring topics for improvement this year:

 - **More components:** We continue to see requests for more advanced components such as charts, forms, and calendars, to name a few.
 - **More examples:** Many of the existing learning resources out there are now outdated following the v5 upgrade, so we have a lot of work to do to show you how to make the most of our products.